animatedrice/KicktheDrip/README.md

 ![Walk cycle](https://github.com/animatedrice/StardewMods/blob/4beb0166eb90fe0b6bc6d7dd2a7483f2dd2f407c/%5BCP%5D%20Highland%20Cow/Walk-cycle.gif)

-Adds Scottish Highlanders to Stardew Valley!
+Brings the fluffiest Scottish Highlanders to Stardew Valley!
+Your happiness will go up 400% when petting these cows <3 (scientifically proven)

 When buying a cow at Marnie's there is a chance you will get a Scottish Highlander instead of a White or Brown cow!
 (Similar to a blue chicken)